wattyven/basic-discord-bot/README.md

 returns results in individual pages, with synopsis, alternative titles, and airing status.
 WIP.

-also returns currently live hololive streams, as well as upcoming streams.
+also returns currently live hololive streams, as well as upcoming streams, courtesy of the https://holodex.net/ API.